Slum Village

 Slum Village is an American hip hop group from Detroit, Michigan.
-The group formerly comprised the rappers Baatin (1974–2009) and T3 and the rapper and producer J Dilla (1974–2006).
+The group was formerly composed of the rappers Baatin (1974–2009), T3, and rapper / producer J Dilla (1974–2006).
 J Dilla left in 2001 to pursue a solo career with MCA Records.
 Elzhi joined in his absence, after which Baatin also left due to health complications.

 Following J Dilla's death in 2006 and Baatin's death in 2009, T3 remains the sole surviving member of the original lineup.
 Over its history the group has been through several line-up changes, which once included J Dilla's younger brother Illa J, but now the group exists as a duo of T3 and producer Young RJ.

 Formation and early years

-Rappers Baatin, T3 and producer J Dilla grew up together in the Conant Gardens neighborhood of Detroit and attended the same high school, Pershing High School.
-Slum Village was founded by Baatin, T3 and J Dilla.
+Rappers Baatin, T3 and producer Jay Dee grew up together in the Conant Gardens neighborhood of Detroit and attended Pershing High School together.
+Slum Village was founded by Baatin, T3 and Jay Dee.

 From 1996 to 1997 the group recorded their first album Fantastic (Vol. 1), however it was not officially released until 2006, 9 years after original recording.

 Slum Village signed their first record deal in 1998 with the now defunct Barak/A&M records.
 Due to internal politics with the label, the group was forced to release their 2000 album Best Kept Secret under the alias "J-88".
 Best Kept Secret featured remixes and leftover material from the heavily boot-legged Fantastic, Vol. 1.
 That same year Fantastic, Vol. 2 was released on GoodVibe Recordings, which featured appearances from Busta Rhymes, Common, D'Angelo, DJ Jazzy Jeff, Pete Rock, Kurupt, and Q-Tip.